kobotoolbox/docs/_sources/question_types.md.txt

 # List of Question Types

-The below table provides a high-level summary of each of the response types available to use in your XLSForm and Form Builder:
+The below table provides a high-level summary of each of the response types available to use in your XLSForm and formbuilder:

 | Question type                    | Answer input                                                                                 |
 | ---                              | ---                                                                                          |